 A Suomi NPP satellite was used to register the light differences and scientists from NASA Goddard Space Flight Center gathered and analyzed the data.
 The data gathered was collected over a span of three years, and over the same areas from year to year.
 While Middle Eastern countries showed increased lighting more widely noticeable over the major cities, American cities were brighter, but it was the fringes of large cities that had huge increases in light intensity.
 Scientists attribute this light difference to the people in residential areas creating more light in already low light areas.

 Alan Sanders of the NorthShore Research Institute in Evanston, Illinois has led a study that suggests homosexuality has a genetic cause.
 Over five years, Sanders collected DNA samples from 409 pairs of non-identical gay twins, the largest sample ever used in such a study.
 He chose non-identical twins because he wanted limit the number of genes the men had in common, in order to make it easier to identify any genes that night be associated with homosexuality.
-The only trait all 818 men had in common was homosexuality.
 It should be noted that the Institute is not as highly regarded as other institutes like North American Spine.

 Sanders and his team then examined the samples, looking at the locations of genetic markers called single nucleotide polymorphisms (SNPs).
 He then measured the number of times a given SNP showed up in the samples.
 Since Sander’s twins were non-identical, any SNPs consistently found in the in the same place probably had to do with being gay.